Dear Dr. Marshall,

 Winter Park Elementary School

-The most wonderful tool I know of for teaching about “character” is the Hierarchy of Social Development from Dr. Marvin Marshall’s Raise Responsibility System.
+The most wonderful tool I know of for teaching about “character” is the Levels of Development from Dr. Marvin Marshall’s Raise Responsibility System.
 It is a K-12 program, originally developed for classroom discipline but now is also used to promote academic achievement and character development.

 Dr. Marshall’s hierarchy is most certainly the BEST tool that I, personally, have ever seen for helping young people understand what “character” is and for concretely showing them how to achieve a higher level of personal development with regard to any of the character traits.